 Installation

-Get the distribution
+Get the distribution zip file

 Eclipse sensiNact is published to the Eclipse Nexus repository instance at repo.eclipse.org after each successful repository update.
+You may either get the latest public distribution or generate the distribution from source.

-Download the distribution with Maven
+Get the zip file with Maven (medium)

 mvn dependency:get \